 Respiratory illnesses

 Several different viruses cause respiratory infections, including influenza (A and B), human parainfluenza virus, rhinovirus, adenovirus, respiratory syncytial virus (RSV) and human coronavirus (e.g. SARS and MERS-CoV).
-Most respiratory viruses spread faster from person to person because they are spread by contact, droplet and airborne routes.
+Most respiratory viruses spread rapidly from person to person because they are spread by contact, droplet and airborne routes.

 Infectious period